-The Joint Civilian Orientation Course (JCOC) is the oldest public liaison program in the Department of Defense, and is the only outreach program sponsored by the Secretary of Defense.
+The Joint Civilian Orientation Course (JCOC) is the oldest and most prestigious public liaison program in the Department of Defense, and is the only outreach program sponsored by the Secretary of Defense.

 The initial concept, established by Secretary of Defense James V. Forrestal in 1948, was a quarterly, 10-day course for about 60 participants.
 The course would complement separate Service civic leader programs in order to “present an integrated picture of the military establishment ...”
 It would “deal with national policy, the problems confronting the United States in pursuing its policies, and the economic, political, and military means to carry out that policy.”